CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description has a solid structure with an explicit 'Use when' clause, which is its strongest aspect.
-However, it leans on abstract category names ('systematic debugging techniques', 'profiling tools') rather than listing concrete actions, and the trigger terms could be expanded to cover more natural user language.
-The broad scope ('any codebase or technology stack') weakens its distinctiveness.
+However, it relies on abstract category names ('systematic debugging techniques', 'profiling tools') rather than listing concrete actions, and the trigger terms could be expanded to cover more natural user language.
+The overly broad scope ('any codebase or technology stack') weakens its distinctiveness.

 Suggestions